ligolang/ligo/gitlab-pages/docs/advanced/entrypoints-contracts.md

 ### Accepting or Declining Tokens in a Smart Contract

-This example shows how `amount` and `failwith` can be used to decline any transaction that sends more tez than `0mutez`, that is, no incoming tokens are accepted.
+This example shows how `Tezos.amount` and `failwith` can be used to decline any transaction that sends more tez than `0tez`, that is, no incoming tokens are accepted.

 <!--DOCUSAURUS_CODE_TABS-->